Actual play: History

-According to Evan Torner writing in Watch Us Roll, actual play is rooted in phenomena including magazine "play reports" of wargames and internet forums dedicated to role-playing games.
+According to Evan Torner writing in Watch Us Roll (2021), actual play is rooted in phenomena including magazine "play reports" of wargames and internet forums dedicated to role-playing games.
 With the emergence of esports, livestreamed gaming, and Let's Plays, actual plays of TTRPGs became a popular podcast and webseries format, and contributed to the resurgence of TTRPGs in the 2010s and 2020s.
-Academic Emily Friedman commented that many incorrectly attribute Acquisitions Incorporated as the start of actual play; however, "the Bradley University RolePlaying Society, originally known as BURPS", produced a DVD in 2008.
-Friedman noted these "may very well have been the first folks to record gameplay and circulate it for an audience that took entertainment value from it".
+Academic Emily Friedman commented that many incorrectly attribute Acquisitions Incorporated (2008) as the start of actual play; however, she owns a DVD produced in 2008 which is "a recording of an even earlier set of recordings".
+She noted that The Bradford Players and Yog-Sothoth.com "may very well have been the first folks to record gameplay and circulate it for an audience that took entertainment value from it".

-In 2008, the creators of Penny Arcade partnered with Wizards of the Coast to create a podcast of a few 4th Edition Dungeons & Dragons adventures which led to the creation of the Acquisitions Incorporated.
+In 2008, the creators of Penny Arcade partnered with Wizards of the Coast to create a podcast of a few 4th Edition Dungeons & Dragons adventures which led to the creation of the actual play Acquisitions Incorporated.
 After the podcast was well-received, the players began livestreaming games starting in 2010 at the PAX festival.
 Acquisitions Incorporated went on to be described by Inverse in 2019 as the "longest-running live play game".
 Critical Role, a web series in which professional voice actors play Dungeons & Dragons, launched in 2015.
 Critical Role has been credited by VentureBeat as responsible for making actual play shows "their own genre of entertainment", and has since become one of the most prominent actual play series.
 Another popular series is The Adventure Zone, a comedic actual play podcast which has featured several TTRPG systems.
 As of 2021, it received over 6 million monthly downloads, and ranked highly on Apple podcast charts.
 By 2021, there were hundreds of actual play podcasts.
 Many web festivals, such as New Jersey, Minnesota, Los Angeles, Baltimore, Cusco, and New Zealand, "now include actual play categories, and many have scholarship programs".
 Polygon highlighted that "web fest selections are quickly becoming one of the best places to discover the undersung 'ambitious middle' of actual plays — that is, shows that aspire to the same storytelling heights as the most popular troupes, but that lack the resources of time and production budget".